-When one company acquires another, it takes the good and the bad.
-If the target company is swimming with debt, dragged down by lawsuits, or marred by disorganized financial records, these issues become the new company’s problems to deal with.
+When a company is acquired, it comes with both the good and the bad.
+If the target company has massive debts, a string of lawsuits, or incredibly disorganized financial records, those issues are now the new company’s problems.

 “The benefits from acquisitions are often outweighed when the acquiring company also acquires a list of costly problems,” notes Investopedia.

 Acquiring companies should examine the target company’s debt load.
-A company with reasonable debt at a high-interest rate that a larger company could refinance for much less often is a prime acquisition candidate.
+Prime acquisition candidates would be companies that have reasonable debt at a high-interest rate which a larger company could refinance for much less.

 However, unusually high liabilities, even for a company in industries known for high debt to equity ratios, such as banking, telecommunications, and transportation, should send up a red flag to potential investors.